The College Experience

 Celebrate the accomplishments of ELATE (English Language Arts Teacher Educators) members via an awards ceremony and enjoy an incredible keynote by author Rainbow Rowell.

-This is an immersive learning experience for college teachers that will take place from 2:45 to 5:30 on Saturday afternoon.
+This is an immersive learning experience for college teachers that will take place from 11:00 a.m. to 1:45 p.m. on Saturday.
 The event will feature an awards presentation, a keynote address from Amanda Licastro, who teaches at Stevenson University and specializes in digital rhetoric.
 She will lead a hands-on workshop in which participants will explore the role virtual reality can play in their instruction.

 “There are a lotta good teachers in this nation, in this world.
 And why wouldn’t you want your teacher to learn from someone else, something that perhaps that teacher doesn’t even know is possible?
 And doesn’t even realize, ‘Wow, this is something that I never thought about in my class.
 And if I do these things that all these really wonderful teachers are doing, then maybe my students can get it just a little bit more too.’
 Administrators need to send their teachers—full on send them, pay for them—so that their teachers can help their students.”